MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 layout: post
 title: Setup Tensorflow and Keras with CUDA Support - A fast and pain-free approach with Miniconda
 date: 2021-09-02 18:00:00 +0300
-description: This short tutorial shows you how to setup Tensorflow with GPU support on Linux and Miniconda
+description: This short tutorial shows you how to set up Tensorflow with GPU support on Linux and Miniconda
 img: /post5/teaser.png
 tags: [Keras, Tensorflow, Deep Learning, GPU Setup, CUDA, Anaconda, Miniconda]
 ---

-As a quick and easy to use deep learning framework I love to use Keras.
-With few lines of code one can utilize modern deep learning models with transfer learning on custom datasets.
-But it can be a giant pain to setup correctly on a Linux machine if any of the dependencies do not match (Ubuntu version, Tensorflow, CUDA, CuDNN...).
-I have spent way too many hours on trying to get it to work on PopOS with the regular pip-Versions, therefore this is a super short tutorial on how to set it up correctly.
-I assume that you already setup Linux with the correct nVidia drivers.
+As a quick and easy-to-use deep learning framework, I love to use Keras.
+With few lines of code, one can utilize modern deep learning models with transfer learning on custom datasets.
+But it can be a giant pain to set up correctly on a Linux machine if any dependencies do not match (Ubuntu version, Tensorflow, CUDA, CuDNN...).
+I have spent way too many hours trying to get it to work on PopOS with the regular pip-Versions.
+Therefore this is a super short tutorial on how to set it up correctly.
+I assume that you have already set up Linux with the correct Nvidia drivers.

 ## Table of Contents